How to Work From Home Effectively

 Find joy in your workspace

 We all have our own special place-- a childhood treehouse, a grandmother’s couch, a dimly lit corner of the library, a fresh trail in the woods--that conjures up a sense of clarity, security, and calm.
 These places have imprinted us with their scents, sounds, and overall feels--they are safe from the anxious undertones of our daily lives.
 It’s true, places make a profound indentation on our psyches and mindsets.
 You don’t need a scientist to tell you why so many people choose to study in libraries--which elicit a sense of focus and communal mental energy--or write in the woods--where a mind can detach from distractions and unleash its creativity.
 That is, it’s not so much the place itself that matters; rather, it’s the emotions that it evokes.
 Even if you cannot get yourself to a treasured place every day, you can do some things to trick yourself into thinking you have.
 First, do a little self-reflection.
 What inspires you?
 What motivates you to keep going when you’re struggling?
 In what environments have you worked best in the past?
 Set aside some time with yourself to jot down what comes to mind.
 From here, are there 2-3 things that you can pull from your inspirational or motivational sources that will be a good reminder for your brain?
 This could be a photo of your family, a saying you write on a post-it, or a plant that reminds you of a certain place.
-Put some real thought, care, and effort into picking a few items to personalize your workspace.
+Put some real thought, care, and effort into picking a few items to personalize your workspace and consider purchasing a high quality ergonomic office chair and perhaps a sit-stand desk to keep yourself comfortable and healthy.
 Not only will the effort you put in make you more excited to be in that space moving forward, but you may also be surprised by how often you draw on these simple mementos for a mood boost throughout the day.

 Finally, and perhaps most importantly, if you are not feeling it at any point throughout the day, leave your workspace.
 We all need breaks--they are essential to our creativity--and you don’t want to start pounding your head against a wall in a place that is supposed to evoke your most focused, productive self.
 If you’re not feeling that person, just get up and leave.
 It’s not easy--this takes discipline and is harder than just fighting thought it.
 But the more you brain becomes accustomed to negative feelings or squandering time in your workspace, the less likely it will work for you and your brain over time.
 Go when you are ready to work, and leave when you are not.